robertmarkbram/Markdown-Indexer/readme.md

 Run this over a directory of markdown files to generate a set of URL shortcut links for them that can be indexed by a program such as [KeyPirinha](https://keypirinha.com/).

-Will read each file and create anchor based shortcuts for each heading too.
+Will read each file and create an anchor based shortcuts for each heading too.

 ## Build